 - 1.2.1 This report updates and expands upon 2023-044 Land at Millom School, Salthouse Road, Millom LA18 5AB: Ecological Survey and Assessment (ERAP (Consultant Ecologists) Ltd, 2023).
 The scope of ecological works undertaken in September comprised: - a.
 A desktop study for known ecological information at the site and the local area (data search information collated for the site in 2023 has been presented within this report for ease of reference); - b.
-An Extended Phase 1 Habitat Survey and assessment, and assessment of the habitats present at the site using the UK Habitats Classification; - Assessment of the ecological value of the habitats within the site with the use of the National Vegetation Classification (NVC) and the Ratcliffe criteria, as presented in A Nature Conservation Review (Ratcliffe, 1977); - Survey and assessment of all habitats for relevant statutorily protected species and other wildlife including badger (Meles meles), barn owl (Tyto alba) bird species and reptiles;
+An Extended Phase 1 Habitat Survey and assessment, and assessment of the habitats present at the site using the UK Habitats Classification; - c.
+Assessment of the ecological value of the habitats within the site with the use of the National Vegetation Classification (NVC) and the Ratcliffe criteria, as presented in A Nature Conservation Review (Ratcliffe, 1977);